RandyPark/openPnP/README.md

 # openPnP
-Documentation of my openPnP pick and place machine
+Documentation of my openPnP pick and place machine.
+I just started, and will add more in the next few days.